 the amount of benefit arising from a previously unrecognised tax loss, tax credit or temporary difference of a prior period that is used to reduce deferred tax expense

-deferred tax expense arising from the write down or reversal of a previous write down of a deferred tax asset
+deferred tax expense arising from the write down or reversal of a previous write down

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.